globaleaks/whistleblowing-software/documentation/gettingstarted/Glossary.rst

         The user that has setup and is maintaining the Platform.

    Context
-        A topic covered by a Globaleaks based project (ex.
+        A topic covered by a GlobaLeaks based project (ex.
 Corruption).

    GlobaLeaks
 	Our project, a FLOSS, security focused and flexible whistleblowing framework.